List of populated places in Suwayda Governorate

-As-Suwayda Governorate is one of Syria's 14 governorates (provinces).
-It has an area of 5,550 km².
-Its capital and major town is As-Suwayda.
+Suwayda Governorate is one of Syria's 14 governorates (provinces).
+It has an area of 5,550 km2.
+Its capital and major town is Suwayda.

 The governorate has a population of about 346,000 inhabitants (est. 2007).

-The inhabitants of the governorate are predominantly Druze with Greek orthodox minority, there is also a small Muslim community.
+The inhabitants are predominantly Druze with Greek Orthodox minority, there is also a small Muslim community.

 Most of the inhabitants live in the western parts of the governorate, in Jabal al-Druze and Leja regions.
 Only nomadic Bedouin tribes live in the eastern parts, which constitute a barren rocky desert.

-The governorate is divided into 3 districts (manatiq): As-Suwayda District, Salkhad District and Shahba District.
+The governorate is divided into 3 districts (manatiq): Suwayda District, Salkhad District and Shahba District.
 These are further divided into 9 sub-districts (nawahi).

 There are 3 cities, 124 villages and 36 hamlets in the governorate.